tektoncd/cli/docs/cmd/tkn_pipelinerun_delete.md

 ## tkn pipelinerun delete

-Delete pipelineruns in a namespace
+Delete PipelineRuns in a namespace

 ***Aliases**: rm*